Choose article

 Body of pancreas

 The body of the pancreas is the largest part of the gland.
 It lies behind the stomach and crosses the vertebral column.
-The body of the pancreas has a triangular form with three surfaces and three margins:
+The body of the pancreas has a triangular form with three surfaces and three borders:

 • Anterosuperior surface